-Just Ask is the only recognised industry consumer facing brand that is understood and continues to show increasing awareness to customers.
-Selling areas are limited and Newspro encourages all stores to expand their virtual magazine space by placing one-off or regular orders for any customers.
+Just Ask is a recognised industry consumer facing brand that is understood and continues to show increasing awareness to customers.
+Newspro encourages all stores to expand their virtual magazine space by placing one-off or regular orders for any customers.

 To request a POS pack which includes posters and shelf cards for free, please email firstname.lastname@example.org

 The move to convenience and larger store format type retailing has resulted in many newspaper and magazine displays being reduced.
-This together with a number of multiple retailers moving this category back further into their store is leading to customers finding it harder to find the magazines they want.
-Therefore, by using a ‘Newspaper and Magazines on sale here’ poster, it reminds customers that you offer this product.
+This, together with a number of multiple retailers moving this category back further into their store, is leading to customers finding it harder to find the magazines they want.
+You may want to reconsider the position of the category in store, and using a ‘Newspaper and Magazines on sale here’ poster, it reminds customers that you offer this product.

 Download the poster here: Newspapers and Magazines on sale here

 d) We accept vouchers

 For many members, vouchers are either loved or hated, but what is sure, is that paper based vouchers are on the increase and consumers are actively looking for money off offers / savings in these difficult economic times.

 Using the posters below in your store can help build and create a local USP as well as avoid any difficulties for customers who might be reluctant to ask you.
 To download just click on the required poster below and then display them prominently in-store.

 Download the poster here: All Vouchers Accepted Here